-Students must be ontime for lab.
+Students must be onlime for lab.
 If you are late then you lose points proportionately for the time you are late.
 You are not allowed to receive credit for a lab if you are more than 30 minutes late.
-Students are only allowed a certain number of latenesses and absences.
-(See below)

 For each lab you will have two sections::